Bambo-Rambo/RNG-Guides/DexNavRNG.md

 ### Finding the noise for your current spot

-**Skip this step if you are sure there are no (running) NPCs nearby.**
+**Skip this step if you are sure there are not many NPCs in the area (most common scenario).**

 When closing the X menu and the character is free to move again, the NPCs influence (blinking/moving) starts taking effect and we need to find out if this happens immediately after closing the menu, or a bit later in which case it won't be an issue.

-For Normal Wild RNG, the tool takes that into account (since the suggested spots are specific), but since your position in DexNav RNG varies, you have to calculate the noise yourself (0 in most cases but still).
+For Normal Wild RNG, the tool takes that into account (since the suggested spots are predetermined), but since your position in DexNav RNG varies, you have to calculate the noise yourself (0 in most cases but still).

 Press `X` to open the menu and then freeze the game by pressing `Start + Select`.

 While the game is frozen, hold down `X` and tap `select` 10 times, in order to close the menu slowly.

-If you notice the TinyMT state changing in the 10th press, take note of how much it advanced and set `Calibration` to that number (usually 0 as said, rarely 1 and almost never 2).
+If you notice the TinyMT state changing in the 10th press, take note of how much it advanced and set `Calibration` to that number.

 # DexNav RNG